HOLINESS IN THE FAMILY

 1Le Sel de la terre 120, p.
 118-124; 121, p.
 60; 123, p.
 102.

 2P.
-François CHARMOT S.J., Esquisse d’une pédagogie familiale, Étampes, Clovis, 368 p.
+François CHARMOT S.J., Esquisse d’une pédagogie familiale, Etampes, Clovis, 368 p.

 3Pius XI, Divini illius Magistri, On the Christian Education of Youth, December 31, 1929.

-4Abbé René BETHLÉEM, Catechisme de l’éducation (1919), Éd.
+4Abbé René BETHLEEM, Catechisme de l’Education (1919), Ed.
 Saint-Rémi, 2009, 512pp.